 Best Material for Softball Bats

-Wood is considered the classic material for the manufacture of softball bats but it is not the best in an overall comparison.
-Wood softball bats are usually from ash, maple or composite types of wood.
+Wood is considered the classic material for the manufacture of softball bats but it is not the best in overall comparison.
+Wood softball bats are usually from ash, maple, or composite types of wood.

 They are usually quite durable and come with good grip and control during swinging.
 Wooden bats usually have either a low-density or high-density composition.
 Low-density wooden bats are light-weight but they may not be durable and usually break down fairly soon.